paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ### Emitter.cs - the observer pattern

 *Somebody* owns a ***Emitter*** and many other somebodies can register interest in the said emitter.
-When anyone who has access to the emitter instance pulls the trigger, all observers are told.
+All observers get told when anyone who has access to the emitter instance pulls the trigger.
 There is a second version ***Emitter&lt;T>*** that can pass an object between the emitter and all observers.

 ```c#
 var emitter = new Emitter();